 Need a specialist sexual offence defence lawyer in the UK?
 Our offices are open 24 hours a day, 7 days a week, ready to deliver expert legal advice and assistance.
 For more information and help getting the best advice and defence for your case, please contact Stuart Sutton on 07798 753 720.

-If you are facing sexual offence allegations do not hesitate to speak to a specialist sexual offence solicitor – early representation from an expert could mean the difference between a conviction and an acquittal.
+If you are facing sexual offence allegations do not hesitate to speak to a specialist sexual offence solicitor in Manchester – early representation from an expert could mean the difference between a conviction and an acquittal.
 We understand the stress you may be under when facing such charges, however it is crucial you speak to a specialist as soon as possible to ensure your case is handled properly from the early stages, where one small statement could have a detrimental effect.

 Serious Sexual Offences & Consent

 Consent is often central to serious sexual offence investigations and can be very difficult to prove or disprove.
 The law provides that a serious sexual offence will not have been committed where a complainant has given consent and the accused had a reasonable belief that the complainant had given their consent or was old enough to give their consent (i.e. aged 16 or over – consent is irrelevant when the complainant is under 13, see more on child sex offences).